Kakamotobi/Learned/Backend/MongoDB/01-Intro-to-MongoDB.md

 2. Tap the MongoDB Homebrew Tap
   - `brew tap mongodb/brew`
 3. Install MongoDB
-  - `brew install mongodb-community@4.4`
+  - `brew install mongodb-community`
 4. Run MongoDB as a macOS service
-  - `brew services start mongodb-community@4.4`
+  - `brew services start mongodb-community`
   - Stopping running a mongod running as a macOS service
-    - `brew services stop mongodb-community@4.4`
+    - `brew services stop mongodb-community`
 5. Verify that MongoDB is running as a macOS service.
   - `brew services list`
 6. Begin using MongoDB
   - `mongo`
-  - "zsh: command not found: mongo"
+  - If error: "zsh: command not found: mongo"
     1. `cd ~`.
     2. `ls -a` to check if `.zshrc` file exists.
     3. If it doesn't, `touch .zshrc`.